News. Live Build students begin work

 Having honed their skills and technical know-how in the classroom, selected students are given the chance to team up with seasoned professionals to create new structures over the course of a 10-week build in Scotland.
 It’s an experience that is designed to prepare students for a professional workforce.
 “The opportunity to gain site experience is hugely beneficial,” says Sadinsky.
 “It’s also an important opportunity for the craftspeople to understand how their trade fits into the wider built environment – to learn from, and with, craftspeople from other disciplines.”

-The Prince’s Foundation Live Build project has been running for more than 25 years, with previous completed projects including a sheep shelter, dovecote and piggery on Valentin’s Education Farm.
+Part of The Prince's Foundation Building Craft Programme, which teaches skills in heritage and traditional building crafts, the Live Build project has seen previous completed projects include a sheep shelter, dovecote and piggery on Valentin’s Education Farm.
 This year’s Live Build at Dumfries House is something decidedly more romantic: a Walled Garden Arbour.
 The students are involved in all elements, from creating a structure to carving romanesque motifs, a task overseen by stonemason and The Prince’s Foundation alumna Lily Marsh.

 Carpenter Jonny Briggs has been working alongside the students on the build, which uses green oak from the Estate, a material that changes form as it dries.
 “We’re learning to work with the irregularities of the timber.
 Here the wood comes in different forms and in bigger sections than they may be used to, so we’re using bigger tools and chisels and learning bigger tolerances,” he says.
 “I want to give the students skills that they can make money from – it’s all about speed and accuracy; you can’t spend four or five hours on a single joint if you want to be competitive and economically viable.”